by Ira Wallace of Southern Exposure Seed Exchange & author of Grow Great Vegetables in Virginia

 My favorite winter cover crop is winter rye or cereal rye, a great cover crop to plant in the fall or early winter.
 It excels at loosening compacted soil and is good for weed suppression too.
 It also catches excess nitrogen in the soil.
 Rye will hold and protect the soil throughout the winter.
 Next spring it should turned under before going to seed in order to nourish the soil, or an alternative is to cut the rye grass and use it for composting.
 Don’t leave the crop in too long next spring or it will become a challenge to turn under.

-After the first hard frost harvest winter squash, move to a protected location outside to cure for 2 weeks, then into a cool, dry location for storage.
-Mulch or harvest and store any remaining carrots and beets for extended winter eating.
+After the first hard frost harvest any remaining winter squash, move to a protected location outside to cure for 2 weeks, then into a cool, dry location for storage.
+Now is also a great time for pumpkin seed saving.
+See our blog post 6 Easy Steps to Saving Pumpkin Seeds to learn how.
+Mulch or harvest and store any remaining carrots and befor extended winter eating.

 Cook up a South Anna Butternut or Seminole Pumpkin for one of the best pumpkin pies you ever ate!